mwiens91/sm64-route-optimizer/README.md

 ./sm64-route-optimizer.py --exclude-course-ids BOB RR
 ```

-Similarly, we can also exclude specific stars from the route with the
+Similarly, you can also exclude specific stars from the route with the
 `--exclude-star-ids` flag.
 For example, to exclude Bob-omb Battlefield's
 second star "Footrace with Koopa the Quick" and Cool, Cool Mountain's
 third star "Big Penguin Race", you'd run